 Whey Caramel

 FAQ: Whey Caramel

-Yes!
-Whey contains natural sugars and proteins that caramelize when slowly reduced.
+Whey contains natural sugars (lactose) and proteins that caramelize when slowly reduced.
 When sugar and cream are added, the result is a rich caramel with a subtle tang.
+Also, it is a wonderful way to use up a product that often gets wasted.

 Fresh whey from most cheesemaking recipes works well.
-Sweet whey from rennet cheeses tends to produce a milder flavor, while acid whey may produce a slightly tangier caramel.
+Sweet whey from rennet cheeses tends to produce a milder flavor, while acid whey (from yogurt or cheeses that use an acid (ie vinegar) to curdle it may produce a slightly tangier caramel.

+Whey Caramel